-The process for University Recognition starts with a consultation with the Office of Student Activities, typically with the Assistant Director of Student Activities, and the student(s) interested in starting a new organization.
+The process for University Recognition starts with a consultation with the Office of Student Engagement & Leadership Development (SELD), typically with the Assistant Director of Student Engagement & Leadership Development, and the student(s) interested in starting a new organization.
 This meeting provides an opportunity to dialogue about the intention of the organization, assures that there is not mission duplication with other existing organizations, addresses alignment with the university mission and provides support in navigating the recognition process.

 The following steps are required after the consultation with the Office of Student Activities in order to apply for University Recognition: